jackcarey/web-components/packages/middle-truncate/DOCUMENTATION.md

-This package is still being developed.
+This package is a work-in-progress.
+It has issues with vertical text.

 **Attributes:**